yenhuahuang/stacy_project/README.md

 - Using Java Swing, SQL developer, OpenCV
 - Designed and developed a system to respond COVID-19 crisis
-- Intergrated a system that allows hospital and CDC in nation can process every steps related to COVID-19, including testing, quarantine management, message request/response, from different organization within one system to increase efficiency
+- Intergrated a system that allows hospital and CDC in nation can process every step related to COVID-19, including testing, quarantine management, message request/response from different organization, within one system to increase efficiency
 - demo video: https://youtu.be/JrfotAvfI6w

 > ZooPower

 - Using Swift, Xcode, Firebase, Sketch
-- An ios running app which combined with social activities and collection game, connecting people with the same interest
+- An ios running app which combined with social activities and collection game, connecting people with the same interest.
+Users can collect animals by accumulating their running mileage in the specific zone which is divided by geo-fencing.
+Also, users can launch the running activities and have fun with friends
 - Implemented geo-fencing method to increase performance and richness
 - demo video: https://youtu.be/vufz3x3ErrI